 Processing foods that contain amygdalin reduces the risk but does not eliminate it.
 Options include crushing, grinding, grating, soaking, fermenting, or drying.

 If the manufacturers can remove the harmful elements can be removed, certain chemicals inside apricot kernels may one day prove useful for cancer treatment.
-For now, however, doctors and other healthcare professionals cannot recomend the use of apricot kernels.
+For now, however, doctors and other healthcare professionals cannot recommend the use of apricot kernels.